doncicuto/doncicuto/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m looking for a new job and in the meanwhile I'm currently working on my Open Source project, [OpenUEM](https://openuem.eu) which is an Open Source Unified Endpoint Manager that lets you manage your IT assets thanks to its agents.
+- 🔭 I'm currently working on my Open Source project, [OpenUEM](https://openuem.eu) which is an Open Source Unified Endpoint Manager that lets you manage your IT assets thanks to its agents.
 Also I'm maintaining other open-source projects like [a trip planner for Castile and Leon region](https://cyl.comovoy.eu) and Glim
+- 💼 I'm available to be hired
 - 👯 I’ve contributed open source code to [Zitadel](https://github.com/zitadel/zitadel), [Glasskube](https://github.com/glasskube/glasskube), [Cyclops](https://github.com/cyclops-ui/cyclops)...
 - 🪐 You can visit my [Blog](https://blog.arrakis.ovh/)
 - ✨ While I truly believe in Open Source and I enjoy providing help to others, if you ever found my help extremely helpful and you want to send me something as a gift (you don't have to but you know :smile:) here you have my [Amazon Wishlist ](https://www.amazon.es/hz/wishlist/ls/34678YVFGIAX5?ref_=wl_share)